Shivansh-22866/monkeytype/README.md

 ## Description
 This python script automates the typing process in monketype.com and changes the theme by itself.
-The browser used here is Firefox for convienience.
+The browser used here is Firefox for convenience.

 ## Results
 Three videos have been attached showing the maximum speed provided using the script.